 Two people talking about excahnging a bet.
 One person is saying “I want to place a bet on Man Utd to win at 3/1″‘.
 The other replies “I’ll take you up on that bet!”.

-If the back user’s bet wins, the lay user will pay out their winnings, just like a bookmaker.
+If the back user’s bet wins, the lay user will pay their winnings, just like a bookmaker.
 For example, if the back bet was £10 on Man Utd to win at odds of 3/1, and Man Utd did win, the user on the lay side pays the back user £30.
 In matched betting speak, £30 is the lay user’s liability – the amount they stand to lose should the outcome not go their way.

 Betting at a bookmaker, you will always be on the back side of the bet, with the bookmaker naturally playing the role of the bookmaker.
 When you use the betting exchange, you will almost always be on the lay side, where you play the part of the bookmaker.
 Doing this allows you to cover all of the outcomes of an event using only two bets, even if there are more than two outcomes.